RavanH/jetpack-module-control/readme.txt

 == Description ==

 [Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features... but sometimes we don't want them all.
 This plugin brings additional control over Jetpack modules.

-You can blacklist / remove individual modules, prevent auto-activation or allow activation without a WordPress.com account.
+= Features =

+1. Blacklist / remove individual Jetpack modules.
+2. Prevent module auto-activation on connection or after an upgrade.
+3. Allow activation of certain Jetpack modules without a WordPress.com connection.
+4. Single site and Multisite compatible

+= Examples =

 In most use cases, a carefully considered combination of Jetpack modules can be a really good thing.
 But not always is much consideration being done beforehand.
 Or site admins just don't know all the implications...

+- Maybe your Nginx web server uses FastCGI caching, making it incompatible with the Mobile Theme module?
+Blacklist that module to prevent any admin from activating it.
+- You already have a lightbox provided by your theme or another plugin?
+Then blacklist the Carousel module to prevent accidental activation.
-For examples, your Nginx web server uses FastCGI caching, making it incompatible with the Mobile Theme module.
-Or you already have a lightbox plugin running, incompatible with Carousel.
-Or you do not want any admins monitoring uptime with the Monitor module just to call you every time their site is briefly inaccessible.
-Or you offer your own backup service and do not care much for VaultPress competition.
+- Or you're running a Multisite and do not want any admins monitoring uptime with the Monitor module just to call you every time their site is briefly inaccessible?
+Or you offer your own backup service and do not care much for VaultPress competition?
+- The sites in your network are managed by minors who are not allowed to sign up for an account at WordPress.com?
+Then use the Jetpack Development Mode option to allow usage of modules that do not require a connection.

 Any one of Jetpack's modules can bring overlapping or even conflicting functionality.
 In such cases, being able to prevent (accidental) activation is a good thing.

-= Single and Multisite compatible =
+= Single site and Multisite =

 Athough the original idea arose on a multisite installation, Jetpack Module Control is developed for both single and multisite installations.